pebble-dev/RebbleOS/README.md

   compatibility layer provides higher level operations, like Pebble-style layers, input management and routing, and UI services.
-The Pebble compatibility layer lives in `libRebbleOS/`, and symbols exported from it are prefixed with `rblpbl_`.
+The Pebble compatibility layer lives in `libRebbleOS/`, and symbols exported from it are prefixed with `rwatch_`.
 (Functions that are exactly analogous to Pebble APIs may be named with their exact name.)

 * **System applications.** We'll, uh, get there when we have some.
 Yeah.